top of page

 • Instagram

-Karapetian spent June 2022 in Tashkent, Uzbekistan as an Art Prospect Network 2021 Fellow.
+Karapetian spent May 2024 in Uzbekistan as a fellow with the Art Station program.
+In June 2022 she was an Art Prospect Network 2021 Fellow in Tashkent.
 She was named a COLA 2020/21 Individual Artist Fellow.
 She was on residence spring/summer 2018 in St. Petersburg, Russia, as a Fulbright U.S. Scholar, investigating the contemporary resonance of Russian Revolutionary theatrical director Vselovod Meyerhold.
-She received a grant from the Pollock-Krasner Foundation for 2017.
+She received a grant from the Pollock-Krasner Foundation for 2017, checking out her own family's migration patterns.
 She visited Russia in 2016 with a grant from CEC ArtsLink.
 In 2014, she was recognized with a California Community Foundation Mid-Career Artist Fellowship.
 She received a grant for Artistic Innovation from the Center for Cultural Innovation in 2012 and was a resident at the MacDowell Colony in 2010.
+These experiences have led her to commit to transnational understanding and an interrogative posture in all projects.

 Farrah 4.jpg